Initialize or terminate polygonal clip paths

 For perspective view -p, optionally append /zmin/zmax. (more …)

-- By default, geographic line segments are connected as great circle arcs.
+By default, geographic line segments are connected as great circle arcs.
 To connect them as straight lines, use the -A flag.
 Alternatively, add m to connect the line by first following a meridian, then a parallel.
 Or append p to start following a parallel, then a meridian.
 (This can be practical to connect lines along parallels, for example).
 For Cartesian data, points are simply connected, unless you append x or y to construct stair-case paths whose first move is along x or y, respectively.
+For polar projection, append r or t to draw stair-case curves that whose first move is along r or theta, respectively.

-- Draw outline of clip path using given pen attributes [Default is no outline].
+Draw outline of clip path using given pen attributes before clipping is initiated [Default is no outline].

 - -e[~]“pattern” | -e[~]/regexp/[i] (more …)